Best Bedside Cribs In 2022

 - Weight21.8 pounds

 For a multi-use, multi-functional travel bassinet, the ComfyBumpy Travel Bassinet is ideal.
 This lightweight crib travels well, but it’s also incredibly robust, ensuring baby stays safe and sound.
 With a collapsible design and easy assembly and disassembly, the ComfyBumpy sleeper is perfect for parents always on the go.
 With a steel frame, this sleeper doesn’t skimp on safety either.
 It comes with many additional features, such as a rocking motion, to ease getting the baby to sleep, and a washable sheet and waterproof pad for those little accidents.
 With a lightweight carry case included as well, this is a bargain and a good buy for new parents.
-For some similar must-have products for parents, check out our list of the best umbrella strollers.

 Robust steel frame

 For a classic all-rounder bedside sleeper, the RONBEI Bedside Sleeper is an excellent choice.
 High-quality materials ensure your baby gets the best night’s sleep, and protects sensitive skin.
 What makes this bassinet stand out, is the massive nine height adjustment feature, which means the crib fits almost any adult bed.
 The detachable side fabric allows easy cleaning and washing.
 If you choose to use the sleeper as a standalone bassinet, the breathable mesh material means baby can see you, and you can see baby, whether you’re sitting or standing.
 If you have been blessed with twins, here are some quality double jogging strollers you might like, too.